BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_2_Running_a_Bitcoin_Script.md

 ## Understand the Usage of Bitcoin Script

-That's pretty much Bitcoin Scripting ... other than a few intricacies for how this Scripting language interacts with Bitcoin itself.
+That's pretty much Bitcoin Scripting ... other than a few intricacies for how this scripting language interacts with Bitcoin itself.

 ### Understand scriptSig and scriptPubKey